Southland District

-Southland District is a territorial authority district in New Zealand that covers the south of the South Island as well as Stewart Island/Rakiura.
+Southland District is a New Zealand territorial authority district that covers most of the southern end of the South Island as well as Stewart Island.

 History

 Southland District was formed through the 1989 local government reforms.
 Four local authorities were amalgamated at that time: Wallace County, Winton Borough, Stewart Island County and most of Southland County.
 John Casey, who was first elected onto Southland County Council in 1977, oversaw the amalgamation and was elected Southland District's first mayor in 1989.

 Winton Wallacetown Ward was renamed Oreti Ward with effect from the Council election on 12 October 2019.
-The Oreti River flows through this ward.
+The Ōreti River flows through this ward.